FACEPrep-ProGrad/lab-angular-services-access-log/README.md

 - Use form validations to avoid errors.
 - **Style the form!** Remember we are working for a professional sports team, we have to do our best work here.

-### Progression 3: Show the registers
+### Progression 3: Display the Access Log

-The access log information is supposed to be secret.
+The access log information is supposed to be confidential.
 No one will be able to see the whole log.
-But we want to be sure that everything is working fine, so we have to show the whole list of logs somehow.
+But we want to be sure that everything is working fine, so we have to show the whole log list somehow.

-After a person registers, we will show the list in the browser's console.
-It's easy, you have to iterate over all the elements in the array and show the information with `console.log`.
+After a person registers, we will have to show the list in the browser's console.
+It's pretty easy, you have to iterate over all the elements in the array and show the information with `console.log`.

 **Tasks**